 The CPSC has noted at least seven infants and toddlers who have strangled with baby monitor cords and three infants and toddlers who have nearly strangled since 2002, with the youngest victims being six months old.

-Make sure your baby monitor is placed so that the cord is more than arm’s-length away from the child––ideally, at least three feet away.
+Ensure your baby monitor is placed so the cord is at least arm’s length away from the child–ideally, at least three feet away.

 Also, it’s not just baby monitors that present this strangulation danger.
-Movement-monitor sensor cords also should be kept taut and not dangling, the CPSC warns.
+The CPSC warns that Movement-monitor sensor cords should be taut, not dangling.

 #4 – Button Cell Batteries: Potential Poison Pills